mkbabb/parse-that/docs/tranches/B/FINAL.md

 ## Commits

 No close commit exists.
-Banked formation commits are recorded in `PROGRESS.md`; none carries release credit.
-The latest evidence commit is `c480578` (`perf(runtime-prototype): bind corrected S assay to accepted M2 control`). `2fc18dc` owns the corrected S/recovery kernel and XR-21 amendment.
+Banked formation-research commits are recorded in `PROGRESS.md`; none admits formation or carries execution/release credit.
+The The accepted-M2 control is `c480578` (`perf(runtime-prototype): bind corrected S assay to accepted M2 control`).
+The latest prototype evidence, S4, is banked at `75b76dd`; its authored-span sequence and sealed artefacts remain HELD/RED. `2fc18dc` owns the preceding corrected S/recovery kernel and XR-21 amendment.

 ## Handoff